-The last years have seen a major growth in the development of event mobile apps and the range of features on offer.
-As the technology evolves, we are continuously working to provide new features to improve connectivity and convenience.
-Better social media integration, networking, messaging capabilities and interactive sessions are just a few of the newer functions we have been working on.
+The last years have seen major growth in the development of event mobile apps and the range of features on offer.
+As technology evolves, we are continuously working to provide new features to improve connectivity and convenience.
+Better social media integration, networking, messaging capabilities, and interactive sessions are just a few of the newer functions we have been working on.
 Event organizers are always interested in adding more possibilities to the app, but it’s important to see which features users actually find most useful.

 At Conference Compass, we have gathered analytical data from more than 250 of our event apps and more than 100,000 users.
 From this data, we can reveal the top 5 most used features in our apps.
 It is interesting to see that users focus mostly on fundamental features but with some added interactive capabilities

 The core function of an event app is to offer a browsable event program.
 Essentially, an event app should replace the printed books which were needed to inform attendees of the program.
 Being able to easily browse the program by day, and view all of the detailed information of each session or presentation makes this the top utilized app feature.

 A mobile event app allows users to search the entire app by simply entering what they are looking for.
 Although the “search” function doesn’t seem particularly spectacular, searching for an event program and getting an instant result is simply not possible in print.
 This makes it one of the most used and welcome features of our event apps.

 Attendees can create their own personalized schedule, making their visit more streamlined and organized.
 Users can receive notifications when the next important session is about to begin, take notes within the app, and mark favorite speakers and exhibitors.
 Taking the event program to another level by allowing users to do more with the information, this is another highly utilized feature.

 Floor plans or maps have been around forever but within an event app, these floor plans have become digital and interactive.
 One can now easily locate a presentation, poster, or company on the floor plan and quickly access all the related information about these elements.